Kawsher/kawsher.github.io/README.md

 # About Me

-Hello there! 👋 I'm [Your Name], a [Your Role/Title] with a passion for all things tech.
+Hello there! 👋 I'm Md Kawsher Mahbub, a Phd student with a passion for all things tech.
 Here's a bit about me:

 - 📚 Currently pursuing my PhD in Computer Science at Kent State University.
 - 👨‍🏫 Former lecturer in the Department of Computer Science and Engineering at Bangladesh University of Business and Technology (BUBT).